cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 ## <a id='installing'></a>Installing cf ##

 cf requires Ruby and RubyGems.
 Ruby 1.9.3 or later is required.
+Ruby 1.9.3 is recommended.
 For information about installing Ruby and RubyGems, see [Installing Ruby](/docs/common/install_ruby.html).

 After installing Ruby and RubyGems, use this command to install the latest released version of cf: